codonaft/zapthreads/README.md

    - NIP-19 naddr, note, nevent or URL from where to retrieve events
  - `version`
    - ID of the event to show in case a naddr (long-form note) has multiple versions
- - `relays`: comma-separated list of read relays, unset by default (will not load any content)
+ - `read-relays`: comma-separated list of read-only relays, unset by default (will not load any content)
  - `user`:
    - npub to log in the user as (they will only be able to sign with a NIP-07 extension)
    - nsec is also supported